LaunchCodeEducation/java-web-development/docs/_sources/chapters/classes/background.rst.txt

 Classes for Java
 ================

+.. index:: ! classes, ! class, ! object, ! objects

 In previous programming studies, we have come across **classes** and **objects**.
 Classes and objects in Java are similar to classes and objects in other languages.

 A Minimal Class and Object
 --------------------------

+.. index:: ! fields, ! methods, ! members

 Classes may contain **fields** and **methods**.
-Fields contain our data for the class and methods contain actions.
+Fields contain our data for the class and methods define actions a class can take.
 We say that fields and methods are **members** of a class.

 .. admonition:: Example